Are you planning to open a current account in any of the Nigerian Banks?

-Opening any account be it Savings or Current (for the purpose of this article, I will be sticking with current account only) requires you getting the right amount of information as much as possible.
+Opening any account be it Savings or Current (for the purpose of this article, I will be sticking with a current account only) requires you to get the right amount of information as much as possible.
 Information such as

 Banks in Nigeria may have slightly different procedures but most of their requirement pretty much remains the same.
 Before we move further, let us first understand what a current account is

 A current account is a type of account that allows deposits and withdrawals of money without notice.
 A current account is noticeably different from a savings account in that withdrawals can be made by cheque, which also means, third party withdrawal is possible.
 It is also different from a savings account in that a fee known as Commission on Turnover (COT) is charged per withdrawal under the current account.

 This account can be open by an individual doing large-scale businesses, by an organization, a company, etc. The current Account will typically require a certain amount of money as a deposit to create initially.
 You can however withdraw your money till zero but this is usually also subject to the particular bank your funds are domiciled.

 - After having registered your business, getting a business account is the next natural step.
 A current account helps you easily maintain your revenue and expenditure

 - Tax filing: You are able to properly do your tax filing appropriately while avoiding mistakes.
 Your bank statement gives you a clear idea about this.